• Home

 9. Don’t walk around town half naked

-Sri Lanka is unlike some other Asian countries in the sense that it is still relatively modest.
+This is one of the more important dos and don’ts in Sri Lanka that you need to know about: Sri Lanka is unlike some other Asian countries and popular beach destinations in the sense that it is still relatively modest.
 The primary religion is Buddhism so be mindful of your attire when you visit temples (cover your shoulders and wear pants) or walk around town.

 Sacred quadrangle in Polonnaruwa Sri Lanka